-Exception: The childproof lock and the timer can be set when the appliance is switched off.

-Displays or information, e.g the residual heat indicator in the cooking compartment, remain visible in the display after the appliance has been switched off.
+Note: The childproof lock and the timer can also be set when the appliance is switched off.
+Certain displays and notes, such as those relating to the residual heat in the cooking compartment, remain visible on the display after the appliance has been switched off.